-Everyone wants a healthy life and strong body that may fight with infections and wear and tear phenomenon of life as age advances.
-Diet and nutrition is the vital part of our daily life.
-When we eat healthy, we definitely get our teeth and bones strengthened and the risks of diseases that make our bony skeleton weaker and more prone to fracture, decreases to a great extent.
+Everyone wants a healthy life and a strong body that may fight infections and the wear and tear phenomenon of life as age advances.
+Diet and nutrition is a vital part of our daily life.
+When we eat healthily, we definitely get our teeth and bones strengthened, and the risks of diseases that make our bony skeleton weaker and more prone to fracture decrease to a great extent.
 There are many sources of getting the essential nutrients necessary for our body.
-Some are taken from diet and some are made by our own body.
+Some are taken from the diet, and some are made by our own bodies.

-Fish, calcium fortified foods, waffle, mineral water, animal source milk, yogurt, cheese, fresh brown breads, breakfast cereals of a good brand, properly cooked rice, almonds and other nuts and beans, salads, green leafy fresh vegetables like spinach and juices (for example: fresh orange juice), all provide calcium to the body.
-Better is to rinse and properly wash the fresh available fruits and make juices at home.
+Fish, calcium-fortified foods, mineral water, animal source milk, yogurt, cheese, fresh brown bread, breakfast cereals of a good brand, adequately cooked rice, almonds and other nuts and beans, salads, green leafy fresh vegetables like spinach, and juices (like fresh orange juice), all provide calcium to the body.
+Better is to rinse and properly wash the available fresh fruits and make juices at home.

-Regarding calcium one should remember that it is always best to grab from natural diet source.
-But if not enough, or if you have a disease named hypocalcaemia (low level of serum calcium) or if you are suffering from thyroid/ parathyroid gland disease or gastrointestinal disease hindering absorption processes, your treating physician may prescribe you with some supplemental calcium that may best suit your bodily needs according to the deficiency you have.
+Regarding calcium, one should remember that it is always best to grab it from natural diet sources.
+But if not enough, or if you have a condition named hypocalcemia (low level of serum calcium) or if you are suffering from thyroid, parathyroid gland disorders, or gastrointestinal disease hindering absorption processes, your treating physician may prescribe you with some supplemental calcium that may best suit your body needs according to the deficiency.

-Unlike calcium, our body is self sufficient in making its own vitamin D from sunlight, when our skin is exposed to sunlight.
+Unlike calcium, our body is self-sufficient in making its own vitamin D from sunlight when our skin is exposed to sunlight.
 So, we have a factory of vitamin D that starts from our skin and gets to the final assembly in the kidneys.
-People with kidney disease may need vitamin D as a supplement according to the guidance of the treating physician.
-Unnecessary exposure to the outside in direct sunlight may cause sunburns and even certain cancers of the skin.
-So, use sunscreens and wear sunglasses when on outside chores for longer time periods.
+People with kidney disease may need vitamin D as a supplement, according to the guidance of the treating physician.
+But unnecessary exposure to direct sunlight may cause sunburns and even certain cancers of the skin.
+So, use sunscreens and wear sunglasses while outside for longer time periods.

-We always need proteins in a good amount to strengthen the normal bones in our skeletal system.
+We always need proteins in a good amount to strengthen the bones in our skeletal system.
 Almost everything in our body is made up of proteins.
-We need almost 60 mg/day of dietary proteins that you may grab from eggs, fish, meat, chicken, vegetables like beans, milk and yogurt.
+We need nearly 60 mg/day of dietary proteins that you may grab from eggs, fish, meat, chicken, vegetables like beans, milk, and yogurt.

-Spinach and beans being good sources of magnesium and potassium slow down the loss of bony skeleton thus improving our overall health and strength of the body.
-Citrus fruits contain good amounts of vitamin C. Carrots are rich in vitamin A. Meat, eggs, vegetables, dry fruits all contain these minerals and vitamins in abundance.
+Spinach and beans being good sources of magnesium and potassium, slow down the regressive changes of the bony skeleton, thus improving our overall health and strength of the body.
+Citrus fruits contain good amounts of vitamin C. Carrots are rich in vitamin A. Meat, eggs, vegetables, and dry fruits contain these minerals and vitamins in abundance.

-Needed in trace amounts, zinc is also good for health.
-Children need it for proper body height and it also improves wound healing process in humans.
+Zinc is also good for the health that our body needs in trace amounts.
+Children need it for proper body height, and it also improves the wound healing process in humans.
 Muscles, bones, eyes, male and female sexual health depend on zinc as a vital trace element.
-Erectile dysfunction patients may also get benefits from zinc and it is in practice.
+Zinc supplements are given for patients with erectile dysfunction, and it has considerable benefits.

 For general health queries, consult an internal medicine physician online --> https://www.icliniq.com/ask-a-doctor-online/internal-medicine-physician